sentinelhz/ict-frt/README.md

-Jetson Nano base customized facil attendance edge device application and docker microservices.This code is the open source code for edge deployment of attendace kit built specifically for jetson nano with Gstreamer pipeline, Video capture buffer using CPython buffer and GIL , OpenCv LBHPrecognizer yml file that acts as the training model histogram for each user in a company.
+Jetson Nano base customized facial attendance edge device application and docker microservices.This code is the open source code for edge deployment of attendace kit built specifically for jetson nano with Gstreamer pipeline, Video capture buffer using CPython buffer and GIL , OpenCv LBHPrecognizer yml file that acts as the training model histogram for each user in a company.

 ########################################################################################################################################
 Technology used :
-OpenCV: (Opensource Computer Vision)(I m having cv2 version 4.5.2 built with cudann and CUDA compilation built on osurce with TensorRT, Keras, gstreamer spipeline which is  not availble on Jetpack 4.6 by default as OPENCV doesnt support gstreamer and cudalib.)
+OpenCV: (Opensource Computer Vision)(I m having cv2 version 4.5.1 built with cudann and CUDA compilation built on source with TensorRT, Keras, gstreamer spipeline which is  not availble on Jetpack 4.6 by default as OPENCV doesnt support gstreamer and cudalib.)
 -Python(I am using Python 3.6.9)
 -Default Jetpack 4.6
+-Linux 4.9.253-tegra aarch64
+-3.10.2
+-v4l/v4l2:YES (linux/videodev2.h)
+- Protobuf:build (3.5.1)
+- NVIDIA CUDA:YES (ver 10.2, CUFFT CUBLAS FAST_MATH)
+- NVIDIA GPU arch: 53
+- cuDNN:YES (ver 8.2.1)
+- Numpy :1.13
+- GStreamer:YES (1.14.5)
+- Parallel framework:TBB (ver 2020.2 interface 11102)
+- FFMPEG Video I/O is also compiled.
+- Bashrc has been updated with OPENBLAS_V8 ( check bashrc!)
+- tkinter library for ICT UI
+- PyQT5 for Crime Face recignition software.
--nvarguscamera gst pipeline
+- nvarguscamera gst pipeline
--h.264 codec format video recording
+- h.264 codec format video recording
--docker damemon
+- docker damemon
--all the requirements are updated in the final-requirements.txt.
+- all the requirements are updated in the final-requirements.txt.
--Remember this project although is built for quick deployment of facial recognition, the authors bear no warranty of the code and may decline support to thsi version in near future, We welcome all open source enthusiasts to raise Pull requests on the repo which will be verified by the core team before being merged.
+- Remember this project although is built for quick deployment of facial recognition, the authors bear no warranty of the code and may decline support to thsi version in near future, We welcome all open source enthusiasts to raise Pull requests on the repo which will be verified by the core team before being merged.
 Join us on sentinelhz.tech on their Dsicord channel for issues or raise git issues for bugs on the repo.

 We couldnt have done this project without the open source community and hence would like to dedicate this working model to AI community worldwide.
 Before proceeding with the project please kindly understand the problems faced by the core design team  especially in enabling the accelerated videobuffering and frame read using the nvarguscamera pipeline to create a faster video inferencing to meet the faster recogniton demand.